jonas-grgt/avdl-to-avsc-maven-plugin/README.md

 format.
 Yet the confluent schema registry requires the JSON format.

-This plugins allows you to define your schemas in Avro IDL, use them to generate POJO's with the `avro-maven-plugin` and convert them to JSON format so they can be uploaded to the schema registry using the `kafka-schema-registry-maven-plugin`.
+This plugin allows you to define your schemas in Avro IDL, use them to generate POJO's with the `avro-maven-plugin` and convert them to JSON format so they can be uploaded to the schema registry using the `kafka-schema-registry-maven-plugin`.